-Let's look at three other scientific works which are said to support geoduck aquaculture, but on review do not.
+I'd like to briefly touch on three other scientific works which may superficially seem to support geoduck aquaculture, but on review do not.

-In December 2015, Washington Sea Grant issued the 84-page Final Report to the Washington State Legislature titled Shellfish Aquaculture in Washington State.
-Within that report are several scientific papers including Evaluating Trophic and Non-Trophic Effects of Shellfish Aquaculture in the Central Puget Sound Food Web, lead author Bridget Ferriss, P Sean McDonald included.
-Appendix G
+1. In December 2015, Washington Sea Grant issued the 84-page Final Report to the Washington State Legislature titled Shellfish Aquaculture in Washington State.
+Within that report are several scientific papers including Evaluating Trophic and Non-Trophic Effects of Shellfish Aquaculture in the Central Puget Sound Food Web, lead author Bridget Ferriss.